mfvargo/rtjam/README.md

 ![Pi App](Standalone.png)

+- Room selector - chooses which jam room to occupy
+- Master volume - slider for overall level in the outputs
-- Input 1/2 - Shows pre and post fader levels for the users inputs
+- Bottom left faders - Shows pre and post fader levels for the users inputs
-- 4 player controls - Each control corresponds to another person in the room.
+- Player controls (right half side) - Each control set corresponds to another person in the room.
 The controls are level sliders for that user's two channels.

 ### Broadcast Server
 The server just listens for packets from VST clients.
 The server dynamically creates channels based on the source address of the client packets and forwards packets to all active listeners.
 There is currently no session control.
-When you start talking the server will allocate a channel to you if one is open.
-If you don't send any packets for 2 seconds, your channel is made available.
+When you start transmitting the server will allocate a channel to you if one is open.
+If you don't send any packets for 1 second, your channel is made available.

-TODO: The server needs to timestamp and save the packet streams into an archive that can later be imported into some DAW software for mixing.
-It might also be possible to have the VST keep the channels demuxed and provide them to the DAW there for recording.
+The server also creates a room mix for each room it hosts.
+The PCM output of this mix is written to a FIFO file that can be read by ices or some other podcasting software.
 ### TODOS
 * make server name configurable
 * ensure all clients running the same framerate